Trivernis/reddit-riddle/README.md

                         The name of the output folder.
 If none is specified, it's the subreddits name.
-  -z, --zip             Stores the images in a zip file if true -n, --nsfw            If set nsfw-content is also downloaded.
+  -z, --zip             Stores the images in a zip file if true --nsfw                If set nsfw-content is also downloaded.
+  --lzma                If set the lzma-compression module is used.
 ```

 ### Example